 Panhellenic Council (PHC) Sorority Recruitment

-- Formal Recruitment takes place the week before schools starts, and is the main process the National Panhellenic Conference sororities at UNM use to seek new members.
+- Formal Recruitment takes place around Labor Day Weekend, and is the main process the National Panhellenic Conference sororities at UNM use to seek new members.
 During recruitment, women will have time to ask questions about sorority activities, financial obligations, new member programs, scholarship, community service, and sorority life in general.

 - Participating in Formal Recruitment does not obligate a woman to join a sorority, nor does participation in the recruitment process guarantee that a woman will receive a bid to join a sorority.
 Sorority Recruitment is a mutual selection process.